controlplaneio-fluxcd/d1-fleet/README.md

 - Configure the delivery of platform components (defined in `d1-infra` repository).
 - Configure the delivery of applications (defined in `d1-apps` repository).

+## Create a GitHub Account for Flux

+Create a new GitHub account for the Flux bot.
+This account will be used by the Flux CLI and the Flux controllers running on clusters to authenticate with GitHub.

+Create a GitHub team under your organisation for the bot account and give it the following permissions:

+- Read and write access to the `d1-fleet` repository (required for cluster bootstrap)
+- Push access to the `main` branch of the `d1-fleet` repository (required for cluster bootstrap)
+- Read and write access to the `d1-infra` and `d1-apps` repositories (required for cluster reconciliation and image automation)

+Create a GitHub fine-grained personal access token for the bot account with the following permissions for the Flux repositories:

+- `Administration` -> `Access: Read-only`
+- `Commit statuses` -> `Access: Read and write`
+- `Contents` -> `Access: Read and write`
+- `Metadata` -> `Access: Read-only`

 ## Bootstrap Procedure

 The bootstrap procedure is a one-time operation that sets up the Flux controllers on the cluster, and